mangaki/imagine-cup/technical/Azure.md

 Now, Azure enters in the battlefield.
 Thanks to Azure, cloud hosting grants us new superpowers, I personally [love beautiful APIs](https://azure.microsoft.com/en-us/documentation/articles/api-management-get-started/).

-Azure let us spawn virtual machine on the fly or act on the infrastructure (advanced security policies with JSON Web Token) through a RESTful API!
+Azure lets us spawn virtual machines on the fly or act on the infrastructure (advanced security policies with JSON Web Token) through a RESTful API, which is quite handy.
-How handy!

-Let's see why it is important for Mangaki.

 ## How Mangaki uses Azure?